 In this subsection we estimate the causal effect of focal-city pollution on focal-city labor productivity using nearby-city pollution as an instrument.
 In choosing which nearby cities to include, we check robustness to maximum distances from the focal city of 150, 200, 250, and 300 kilometers.
-There is a tradeoff as this distance increases.
-There are more data available to identify the effects thereby increasing their precision; however, the instrument is weaker because nearby-city pollution has less effect on focal-city pollution.
-Below 150 kilometers there were insufficient data to identify effects and we show that beyond a distance of 300 kilometers the instrument is no longer powerful.
-Unlike the spillover estimates, we choose the nearest nearby city to the focal city, if one exists, within the maximum distance to maximize the instrument's power.
+Below 150 kilometers there were insufficient data to identify effects and we show that beyond a distance of 300 kilometers the instrument is no longer powerful enough.

 Table 2 shows summary statistics for the main variables for the 150- and 300kilometer radiuses.
 The top panel summarizes the first-stage data which are at the firm-day level.
 The summary statistics are fairly similar across the two distance cutoffs.
 The PM10 levels are high enough to potentially affect productivity.
 The annual mean is 112 μ g/m3 compared to a World Health Organization (WHO) recommended guideline of 20 μ g/m3 annual average and many days exceed the WHO guideline of 25 μ g/m3 for a 24-hour average (World Health Organization, 2006).
 As the cutoff increases from 150 to 300 kilometers, the number of focal cities increases from 30 to 47.
 The average distance between nearby and focal cities does not increase much because we use the nearest nearby city for each focal city.
 The bottom panel summarizes the second-stage data which are at the firm-year level.
-The data exhibit significant variation in value-added per employee.
-Appendix I shows summary statistics for the 200- and 250-kilometer radiuses which are similar.
+The